Leo3418/junit-5-ebuild-repo/README.md

 This is an ebuild repository for prototyping, development, and testing of JUnit 5 support for Gentoo packages.
 Right now, it contains:
-- An experimental eclasses `java-pkg-junit-5.eclass`, which allows an ebuild to run a Java package's tests using JUnit 5.
+- An experimental eclass `java-pkg-junit-5.eclass`, which allows an ebuild to run a Java package's tests using JUnit 5.
 - Some ebuilds that need JUnit 5 for running tests and therefore use `java-pkg-junit-5.eclass`.
 These ebuilds also act as test cases for